atanunq/viu/README.md

 When `viu` receives only one file and it is GIF, it will be displayed over and over until Ctrl-C is pressed.
 However, when couple of files are up for display (second example) the GIF will be displayed only once.

+### iTerm note
+iTerm can handle GIFs by itself with better performance, but configuration through `--once` and `--frame-rate` will have no effect there.

 ### Aspect Ratio
 If no flags are supplied to `viu` it will try to get the size of the terminal where it was invoked.